glangsto/analyze/README.md

 * R     - Function to call r.py, which plots raw spectra
 * T     - Function to plot Calibrated Observations.
 Requires both sky observations and a _hot load_ observation of the ground.
 * M     - Function to plot Calibrated Observations with baseline subtracted in a frequency expected to be free of neutral hydrogen emission.
+* FIX   - Fix parameters in the observing file that we incorrect (like telescope elevation).
+Running without arguments provides help.
+* E     - Function to plot Event time series.
+* FFT   - Function to plot the FFTs of Event time series.
+This function also counts events in time ranges.

 ### Python: